05bit/django-smarter/README.rst

 Hooks
 ~~~~~

-What if you don't want to use ``YourModel.objects.all()``?
+What if you don't want to use ``MyModel.objects.all()``?
 What if you want to call a function or send a signal every time someone visits a certain object's detail page?

 If it's a small change or addition, you can use the following hooks: